Jakekougan/BinaryConverter/README.md

 Purpose:

-  While taking a computer organization and architecture class (aka CS256 for any of you IWU Titans out there).
-I found the process of converting values to and from binary on Homework assignments to be tedious.
+  While taking a computer organization and architecture class, aka CS256 for any of you IWU Titans out there, I found the process of converting values to and from binary on Homework assignments to be tedious.
   To circumvent this issue I wrote this quick Java program that does the heavy lifting for me, it was also a way to get some Java practice for my Algorithms class.

 How to use: